apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 ## What is PromQL Service in SkyWalking?
 PromQL Service is a query engine on the top of SkyWalking native GraphQL query, with additional query stage calculation capabilities powered by Prometheus expressions.
-It can accept PromQL HTTP API requests, parse Prometheus expression, and transform between Prometheus metrics and SkyWalking metrics.
+It can accept PromQL HTTP API requests, parse Prometheus expressions, and transform between Prometheus metrics and SkyWalking metrics.

 ![PromQL Service architecture](img_1.png#pic_left)